wearewondrous/drupal-8-best-practices/README.md

 # [WONDROUS](https://www.wearewondrous.com) Drupal 8 Best Practice 2016

+# Disclaimer: Links and concepts may be outdated

+*Last update: June 2017*

 This is a compendium of knowledge we gathered during our trail and errors running Drupal 8 web pages.

 We try to address site builder and Developer.
-Our findings touch SEO topics, performance and ease of development.
+Our findings touch

+- SEO topics,
+- performance and
+- ease of development

 Always refer to the modules current readme files first, because information on this page may be dated.

 ## Basic assumptions

 As a basic setup: Drupal 8 with local development (mamp, e.g. DevDesktop), remote development, (remote stage/test) and a productive environment.
 Drupal with Composer setup (e.g. [Drupal composer](https://github.com/drupal-composer/drupal-project)).

-Currently, we commit all our vendors and compiled filed (sass, assets, js) to the repository.
+At the time of writing, we commit all our vendors and compiled filed (sass, assets, js) to the repository.

-A better setup would be to push only setup and sources, available e.g. with the [Acquia Pipelines](https://docs.acquia.com/pipelines).
+A better setup would be to push only setup and sources, available e.g. with [Platform.sh](https://platform.sh/) or [amazee.io](https://amazee.io).
 On the server you download and compile everything.
 Finally rsync to the environment, if the build was successful.

 ### Naming things

 This is a no brainer, but may it be said anyway: *always name everything in one language*.
 All your node types, all your fields, every configuration, every form key needs to be in one language (preferably english).
-From this you start using translations.
+From this, you start using translations.

 Even if there are no other languages - stick to it.
 Thinking about what a field may correctly be called in an other language makes you reflect on the actual usage.

-Name field in singular and plural.
+Name fields in singular and plural.
 Give a good clue on what the theme layer can expect from a given variable.

 ## Default `composer.json`